Walpro/CarND-LaneLines-P1/writeup.md

 ![alt yellow lane detect][image2]

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by calculating the slopes of the lines and dividing them in two groups:
+* Lines with Positive slope value for the right lane
+* Lines with Negative slope value for the left lane Then I used whighted mean to compute the average slope value with giving more importance(higher weight) to the first lines.